dsu-arl/pace-python-dojo/objects/subclass/DESCRIPTION.md

 To get around this, we can use something called sub-classes!
 A sub-class is a class that derives methods and attributes from a parent class, but then adds its own functionality when necessary!

-How does this help with our above exapmle?
+How does this help with our above example?
 I'll show you!

 You can start by creating an `Animal` class like this: